 “Start small.
 Prioritize fixes that directly impact user experience first.”

-Use Google Analytics to check if tracking codes are working.
-Compare your findings with your technical seo guide checklist.
-Clear goals help keep your audit focused and effective.
+Use Google Analytics to verify tracking codes during your technical SEO audits.
+Compare results with your SEO audit guide and checklist.
+Clear goals keep your technical site audit focused and effective.

 Step-By-Step Process for a technical SEO Audit